Details

 A brief list of what inspires me:

-Leaves.
-Trees.
+My kids and family.
+My husband.
+Pets.
 Clouds.
+The sun.
 Bodies of water.
-Fire pits in my back yard.
+Fire pits in my backyard.
 Gardens and plants.
 Other nature.
 Great conversations.
 Great art.
-Zentangles, neurographic art.
+Zentangles and Neurographic art.
 Great artists of the past and present.
-Holding someone elses pot in my hands.
+Holding someone else’s pot in my hands.
 History.
 The Bible.
-My husband.
-My kids.
-Pets.
 Teaching and learning with others.
-Sharing other people’s and my passions with others.
+Sharing clay with others.
 Tools of the trade.
-It doesn’t matter what trade, the tools just fascinate me.
+It doesn’t matter what trade; the tools of any trade fascinate me.

 What I'm working on at the moment

-Mostly I have been making trays and platters.
+I have been making a lot of trays and platters.
 Everything looks better on a tray.
-Mushrooms, mini houses, worm sticks for garden pots, plant pots.
+Garden sculptures.
+Using every mould and texture tool I own.
 Always mugs.
+Learning to make larger pieces.
 Whatever seems to inspire me in the moment.
 I am a one-off maker.
-No two pieces will ever be the same because I am not the same now as I was when I made the last piece because I learn something from everything I do, which is why I love the name Work in Progress Pottery and Art.
-But it’s too long and I will probably just use my name for my business because it is easier to find.
+No two pieces will ever be the same since I am not the same now as I was when I made the last piece, because I learn something from everything I do.

 My Artist Statement